diagram-chasing/censor-board-cuts/README.md

 # censor-board-cuts

-*Note: Data updates paused as of June 12th, due to breaking changes on the e-Cinepramaan portal*
+*Note: Data updates after 12th June 2025 are based on certificate URLs contributed on the [CBFC Watch](https://cbfc.watch) contributions page*

 Dataset and related anlysis of modifications or cuts made by the [Central Board of Film Certification (CBFC), India](https://www.cbfcindia.gov.in/).